 Precautions to take

-Health experts recommend that people perform moderate-intensity exercises like running or jogging most days of the week.
+The Centers for Disease Control and Prevention (CDC) recommends that people perform moderate intensity exercises such as running or jogging most days of the week.

 However, rest is an important part of training.
 Not resting enough or pushing too hard when exercising can lead to poor performance, injury, and health problems.